axonasif/dotsh/README.md

 # Introduction

-An asynchronous dotfiles _installer_ intended for use on Gitpod and locally.
-Batteries included!
+A fast asynchronous dotfiles and system configuration installer for use on Gitpod and locally, batteries included.

 What's special about it?
 Nothing.
 It's compilation of some automation to create consistent terminal-focused dev environment across different systems, that's all.
 There are no configuration files (such as `.yaml`) for this, it is meant to be edited from the source code and compiled.